leahbannon/if-gov-then-that/README.md

 if-gov-then-that
 ================

-marketing/publicizing gov APIs by making them as dead simple as IFTTT and Zapier (and suggesting clever recipes)
+Idea: Promote gov APIs by making them dead simple and suggesting clever recipes (like IFTTT and Zapier)

 rough brainstorming